The Future of the InternetView PDF

 Policymakers, corporations and stakeholders can help by:

 Restoring an Open Internet.
 An open Internet is fundamental to ensuring that the voices of underrepresented groups are heard.
 Meaningful access to the Internet requires a reliable, non-discriminatory connection from a broadband service provider.
-We need clear, bright-line, enforceable rules to prevent discrimination that would limit a user’s ability to use the Internet as a platform for civic engagement, free expression, innovation and economic empowerment.
+We need clear, bright-line, and enforceable rules to prevent discrimination that would limit a user’s ability to use the Internet as a platform for civic engagement, free expression, innovation, and economic empowerment.

-Promoting Spectrum Policies That Promote Sharing and Innovation.
+Promoting Spectrum Policies that Promote Sharing and Innovation.
 Policies must acknowledge that spectrum is a scarce resource that must be used efficiently.
 Those policies must promote fair and balanced allocations of licensed and unlicensed spectrum and preserve shared space for the experimentation necessary to develop innovative connectivity solutions.

 Economic Opportunity and Entrepreneurship